How long have you been an ombudsman?

-What surprised you most about being an ombudsman?
+What has surprised you the most in being an ombudsman?

 What do you most enjoy about being an ombudsman?

-Tell us 2-3 positive changes you are working to achieve in the communities that you serve.
+Tell us the top 2 or 3 positive changes that you are working to achieve in the communities that you serve.

 Do you have a favorite quote that inspires you in your work as an advocate?